- Chart

 Goal

-The ETF aims to replicate the performance of the FTSE Japan Capped Index before fees and expenses.
+The primary investment goal of the Franklin FTSE Japan ETF is to provide investors with returns that track the performance of the FTSE Developed Japan Index, before fees and expenses.

 Investment Approach and Strategy